Equation of State within Gluon Dominated QGP Model in Relativistic Hydrodynamics Approach: Introduction

 \section{Introduction}

-Recent experiments on heavy-ion collisions show a strong indication that hot dense deconfined phase of free quark and gluon, the so called quark-gluon plasma (QGP), is conjectured to be formed.
-The QGP state is also believed to exist at early universe before hadronization, which was very short after the inflation era.
-This scenario has been concluded through different approaches in many previous works.
-Some of them have been obtained within the quantum chromodynamics (QCD) theory using the lattice gauge calculation \cite{gottlieb,petreczky}.
-Another calculations on QGP have been conducted based on the relativistic hydrodynamics approach \cite{romatschke,bouras}.
-Within this framework, QGP could either be quark \cite{romatschke} or gluon \cite{bouras} dominated matter.
-For quark dominated approach, a very small ratio of shear viscosity over entropy is required to get a good fit of the spectra of transverse momentum, energy density distribution and other physical observables obtained from experiments \cite{teaney,houvinen,kolb,kolb2,hirano,baier}.
-On the other hand, the gluon dominated plasma is motivated by the discoveries of jet quenching in heavy-ion collision at RHIC indicating the shock waves in the form of March cone \cite{adams,adare}.
-These new understandings on QGP lead to many works exploring the QGP dominated early universe \cite{tawfik,qiu,banerjee,schmid,schwarz}.
+Recent experiments on heavy-ion collisions show a strong indication that hot dense deconfined phase of free quark and gluon, the so called quark-gluon plasma (QGP), is conjectured to exist.
+The study of QGP itself has been carried out through a number of different approaches in the previous works.
+Some results of these studies were obtained in the framework of quantum chromodynamics (QCD) theory by utilizing the lattice gauge calculation \cite{gottlieb,petreczky}.
+Other calculations of QGP were based on the relativistic hydrodynamics approach \cite{bouras,romatschke}.
+In the latter, the QGP could be either quark \cite{romatschke} or gluon \cite{bouras} dominated matter.
+For the quark dominated approach, a very small ratio of shear viscosity over entropy is required to get a good fit of the spectra of transverse momentum, energy density distribution and other physical observables that are obtained from experiments \cite{teaney,huovinen,kolb,kolb1,hirano,baier}.
+On the other hand, the gluon dominated plasma motivated by the discoveries of jet quenching in the heavy-ion collision at RHIC indicates the shock waves in the form of Mach cone \cite{adams,adare}.
+The present paper adopts the so-called fluid QCD model \cite{sulaiman,djun} to produce the equation of motion and energy momentum tensor for quark and gluon in a lump of QGP, and subsequently to investigate the distribution of the pressure and energy density.

-There are a series of phase or multi-phases transitions that came after the universe inflation.
-The present paper is focused on the QGP epoch before the hadronic phase.
-This could happen at the energy of 1 GeV ($\sim 10^{-6}$ s) after inflation.
-During this period, another matters like leptons are assumed to be much less dominated.
-The paper adopts the so-called fluid QCD model \cite{sulaiman,djun} to deal with the equation of state, and subsequently to investigate the cosmological scale factor and Hubble parameter at the QGP-hadron transition time during the early universe.

-The paper is organized as follows.
-First a brief introduction to the fluid QCD model is presented.
-Using the pressure and density yielded in the model, the cosmological field equation is derived in the subsequent section.
-Finally, the numerical analysis for Hubble parameter $H$ and cosmological scale factor $R$ are performed.
-Finally, the paper is concluded with summary and discussion.
+This paper is organized as follows.
+In Section \ref{sec:model} the fluid QCD model is briefly revisited, and the energy momentum tensor for ideal fluid is derived.
+Then, it is followed by the derivation for the equation of state and the explicit expression of gluon field in Section \ref{sec:field_equation}.
+Finally, the summary and discussion will be given in Section \ref{sec:summary_and_discussion}.
+Throughout this work, we use the natural units, i.e, $\hbar \equiv c \equiv 1$.